nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 ### Breadth First

-The breadth first traversal iterates through the tree by going through each level of the tree node by node.
+Breadth first traversal iterates through the tree by going through each level of the tree node-by-node.
 So, given our starting tree one more time:

 ![Sample Tree](images/tree-example.png)

 Our output using breadth first traversal is now:

-_Output:_ A, B, C, D, E, F
+_Output:_ `A, B, C, D, E, F`

-Traditionally, the breadth first traversal uses a queue (instead of the call stack via recursion) to traverse the width/breadth of the tree.
+Traditionally, breadth first traversal uses a queue (instead of the call stack via recursion) to traverse the width/breadth of the tree.
 Let's break down the process.

 Given our starting tree shown above, let's start by putting the `root` into the queue: